NFLX Stock Analysis — Netflix

 Competitive Moat

-Netflix's moat comes from its global subscriber scale and proprietary recommendation algorithms, which drive user engagement and reduce churn.
-Its massive original content library, funded by recurring subscription revenue, creates a barrier for new entrants who can't match its breadth or data-driven personalization.
+Netflix's moat comes from its global subscriber scale and proprietary recommendation algorithms, which lower churn and drive engagement.
+Its vast library of original content and data-driven personalization make it hard for new entrants to match user stickiness.

 Summary